pingcap/docs/br/backup-and-restore-use-cases.md

     1. Create a bucket.
 You can choose an existing S3 to store the backup data.
 If there is none, refer to [AWS documentation: Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and create an S3 bucket.
 In this example, the bucket name is `tidb-pitr-bucket`.
     2. Create a directory for your backup data.
 In the bucket (`tidb-pitr-bucket`), create a directory named `backup-data`.
 For detailed steps, refer to [AWS documentation: Organizing objects in the Amazon S3 console using folders](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).

-2. Configure permissions for br command-line tool and TiKV to access the S3 directory.
+2. Configure permissions for BR and TiKV to access the S3 directory.
 It is recommended to grant permissions using the IAM method, which is the most secure way to access the S3 bucket.
 For detailed steps, refer to [AWS documentation: Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html).
 The required permissions are as follows:

-    - TiKV and br tool in the backup cluster need `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.
+    - TiKV and BR in the backup cluster need `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.
-    - TiKV and br tool in the restore cluster need `s3:ListBucket` and `s3:GetObject` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.
+    - TiKV and BR in the restore cluster need `s3:ListBucket` and `s3:GetObject` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.

 3. Plan the directory structure that stores the backup data, including the snapshot (full) backup and the log backup.